drriteshk/project/exampleSite/content/Disclaimer/index.md

 ERRORS AND OMISSIONS DISCLAIMER

-While we have made every attempt to ensure that the information contained in this site has been obtained from reliable sources, Doctorwriting is not responsible for any errors or omissions or for the results obtained from the use of this information.
+While we have made every attempt to ensure that the information contained in this site has been obtained from reliable sources, Tutiontech is not responsible for any errors or omissions or for the results obtained from the use of this information.
 All information in this site is provided “as is”, with no guarantee of completeness, accuracy, timeliness or of the results obtained from the use of this information, and without warranty of any kind, express or implied, including, but not limited to warranties of performance, merchantability, and fitness for a particular purpose.

-In no event will Doctorwriting, its related partnerships or corporations, or the partners, agents or employees thereof be liable to you or anyone else for any decision made or action taken in reliance on the information in this Site or for any consequential, special or similar damages, even if advised of the possibility of such damages.
+In no event will Tutiontech, its related partnerships or corporations, or the partners, agents or employees thereof be liable to you or anyone else for any decision made or action taken in reliance on the information in this Site or for any consequential, special or similar damages, even if advised of the possibility of such damages.

 GUEST CONTRIBUTORS DISCLAIMER

-This Site may include content from guest contributors and any views or opinions expressed in such posts are personal and do not represent those of Doctorwriting or any of its staff or affiliates unless explicitly stated.
+This Site may include content from guest contributors and any views or opinions expressed in such posts are personal and do not represent those of Tutiontech or any of its staff or affiliates unless explicitly stated.

 LOGOS AND TRADEMARKS DISCLAIMER

-All logos and trademarks of third parties referenced on [https://doctorwriting.com/](https://doctorwriting.com/ "https://doctorwriting.com/") are the trademarks and logos of their respective owners.
+All logos and trademarks of third parties referenced on [https://tutiontech.com/](https://tutiontech.com/ "https://tutiontech.com/") are the trademarks and logos of their respective owners.
 Any inclusion of such trademarks or logos does not imply or constitute any approval, endorsement or sponsorship of Doctorwriting by such owners.

 CONTACT US

 Should you have any feedback, comments, requests for technical support, or other inquiries, please contact us by email: rieshkhemani93@gmail.com.

-This Disclaimer was created for [https://doctorwriting.com/](https://doctorwriting.com/ "https://doctorwriting.com/") by PolicyMaker.io on 2020-08-20.
+This Disclaimer was created for [https://tutiontech.com/](https://tutiontech.com/ "https://tutiontech.com/") by PolicyMaker.io on 2020-08-20.